-Things to Do | Visit Chiba | Latest update:2021/12/22
+Things to Do | Visit Chiba | Latest update:2022/09/12

-Funabashi Andersen Park spreads out over five distinct areas; Wanpaku Kingdom Park, the Fairy Tale Hill Zone, the Children’s Art Museum Zone, the Castle of Flowers Zone, and the Nature Experience Zone.
-In Wanpaku Kingdom park, visitors may experience one of Japan’s largest obstacle courses, ride a pony, visit the small animal petting zoo area, and partake in mini-golf as well as other activities.
+Funabashi Andersen Park spreads out over five distinct areas; the Wanpaku Kingdom Park, the Fairy Tale Hill Zone, the Children’s Art Museum Zone, the Castle of Flowers Zone, and the Nature Experience Zone.
+In the Wanpaku Kingdom Park, visitors may experience one of Japan’s largest obstacle courses, ride a pony, visit the small animal petting zoo area, and partake in mini-golf as well as other activities.
 The Fairy Tale Hill Zone is home to replica Danish-style homesteads and gardens, designed to recreate the pastoral scenery of Denmark in the 1800s.
 The Children’s Art Museum Zone allows children of all ages to create art of their own; through textiles, ceramics, dyeing, and prints.
-The Castle of Flowers Zone is meant to be a haven where one may relax leisurely, and enjoy the changing of the seasons.
+The Castle of Flowers Zone is meant to be a haven where one may relax and enjoy the changing of the seasons.
 The Nature Experience Zone harnesses the area’s woodlands and wetlands; with a walking path that winds around the waterfront, and inexpensive boat rentals at the Pond of the Sun.

 When asked what she thinks sets this park apart, Ms. Nakamura quickly replies, “I think there are few parks (like this) in the world where you can enjoy flowers year-round.
 And, unlike in other theme parks which are built around large attractions, Andersen Park is based on (the author’s) stories.
-So, we focus on delivering coziness and hominess; rather than gut-wrenching thrills.
+So, we focus on delivering coziness and hominess, rather than thrills.
 Also, it used to be that our largest visitor demographic was parents with their children, but these days a lot of young couples, college students and older people are visiting our park.
 So, we now have a wider range of visitors in our clientele.”

 525 Kanehoricho, Funabashi City